Accessible Travel with the S-Bahn

 90 percent of all S-Bahn stations in Berlin and the surrounding regions are accessible.

-In addition, elevators must have sufficient space and buttons with braille or automated announcements upon arriving at each floor.
+• Elevators must also have sufficient space and buttons with braille or automated announcements upon arriving at each floor.

-• 160 stations of the 168 S-Bahn stations in Berlin and Brandenburg are already barrier-free due to their ground-floor location, ramps and/or elevators.
+• 161 stations of the 168 S-Bahn stations in Berlin and Brandenburg are already barrier-free due to their ground-floor location, ramps and/or elevators.1 2

 • The platforms of 145 stations are equipped with guide systems for the blind.

-• 106 stations in Berlin have Braille handrails on the stairs.
+• 106 stations in Berlin have Braille handrails on the stairs.2

 • There are 238 lifts at the stations.